 When you catch yourself playing the “I’m a horrible person” tape, stop yourself and focus on one positive action step.
 For example, instead of replaying the tape, take three deep breaths or go for a walk.

-Interrupting the thought pattern can help you move away from the negative experience and reduce stress and anxiety.
+Interrupting the thought pattern can help you move away from the negative experience and

 11. Show kindness and compassion